Elliot Lee

-Elliot Robert Lee (born 16 December 1994) is an English professional footballer who plays as a midfielder for club Wrexham.
+Elliot Robert Lee (born 16 December 1994) is an English professional footballer who plays as an attacking midfielder.

 Lee started his career at West Ham United, where he was loaned to Colchester United, Southend United, Blackpool and Luton Town, before joining Barnsley in 2016 for an undisclosed fee.
-Lee left Barnsley after a year to sign for Luton and after five years with the club, signed for current club, Wrexham.
+Lee left Barnsley after a year to sign for Luton and after five years with the club, signed for Wrexham.
 He is the son of former footballer Rob Lee and the younger brother of former footballer Olly Lee.

 Career

 West Ham United

 Lee warming up for West Ham United in 2014.

 Born in Durham, Lee was a youth team player with West Ham United, making his debut for the reserve team in 2011 before signing his first professional contract in August 2012.
 His first appearance in a first-team squad was on 1 January 2013 when he was an unused substitute in a Premier League match against Norwich City.
 Lee then made his professional debut for West Ham, as a 78th-minute substitute for Ricardo Vaz Tê, on 16 January 2013 in a 1–0 defeat in the FA Cup third round replay at Old Trafford against Manchester United.

 On 12 August 2013, Lee scored two first half goals for the West Ham development squad against Aston Villa Under-21s.
 On 31 August he made his Premier League debut for West Ham, coming on as an 88th-minute substitute for Mohammed Diamé in a 1–0 home defeat by Stoke City.
 Three weeks later, Lee scored a hat-trick against Newcastle Reserves in a 5–4 away win.
 He went on to score 11 matches that season for the development squad.